aecon/img3D/README.md

 ## Applications

+Below are results from projects where [img3D](https://github.com/aecon/img3D) modules were used.
+A project-specific pipeline was developed to process and generate the quantification needed for each project.
+The rendering of the generated 3D segmentations was performed with [Paraview](https://www.paraview.org).

 ### Project 1: Image processing for the quantification of drug efficacy

 A study for the efficacy of different drugs in neurodegenerative diseases.